csu-cs/csci-235/docs/integrity.md

 plagiarism](https://www.charlestonsouthern.edu/wp-content/uploads/Policy-R-58-updated-Feb-2023.pdf)
 in the context of computer science courses.
 These guidelines clarify these policies but do not supersede them.
-Many of these principles are also drawn from professional codes of ethics in computing, such as the ACM Code of Ethics and Professional Conduct, which apply general ethics to all computing activities.
+Many of these principles are also drawn from professional codes of ethics in computing, such as the [ACM Code of Ethics and Professional Conduct](https://www.acm.org/code-of-ethics), which apply general ethics to all computing activities.

 Goals differ between professional and educational settings.
-In a professional setting, the primary goal is often to produce working code or other artifacts.
+In a professional setting, the primary goal is often to produce working code or other artifacts with integrity.
 In an educational setting, the primary goal is learning with integrity.

 Collaboration
 -------------

 Computer science is a collaborative discipline.
 Teams can accomplish more than individuals.
 However, your professor may require that you work individually to better serve or assess your learning.
 In your computer science classes, many assignments will permit or require collaboration.
 Collaboration may be an explicit learning goal of the assignment, or collaboration may be used in service of other learning goals.

 When you turn in collaborative work, all contributors must be clearly identified.
 All contributors are accountable for all parts of jointly authored work.
 All contributors are responsible for learning from each part of the assignment.

 Assistance
 ----------

-Whether working as a team or individually, at times you may seek assistance from a variety of sources, including professors, mentors, tutors, lab aides, classmates, and other students.
+Whether working as a team or individually, you may seek assistance on most assignments from many sources, including professors, mentors, tutors, and lab aides.
+Sometimes, you may also seek assistance from classmates or other students.

-Assistance with programming exercises may serve one of three purposes: To help you get started, to correct a syntax error, or to debug code that does not work as intended.
+Assistance with programming exercises may serve one of three purposes:

+1. To help you get started,

+2.  to correct a syntax error, or

+3.  to debug code that does not work as intended.

 In all cases, those assisting should ask questions instead of providing answers.
 Never write code for another student or show them your solutions.
 Moving away from the computer, for example, to draw on a whiteboard, will help to emphasize concepts.
 Whether giving or receiving such assistance, your goal should be learning.
 Remember that the responsibility for completing the assignment belongs to the learner.

 Websites such as stackoverflow.com assist both professionals and learners.
 If your professor encourages their use, these sources may suggest approaches or